 Quality

-The squat rack is sort of like the Thanksgiving turkey, and in both cases only the highest quality will do.
+The squat rack is like the Thanksgiving turkey in that only the highest quality will do.
 This means finding squat racks that are not only durable but also look good and won’t chip easily.

 Benefits of Using a Squat Rack

 Squats are one of the best exercises you can do for overall strength and power building.
 A dumbbell squat is great, but a barbell squat and other barbell exercises can be even better.
-However, a squat rack is used for much more than simply squats.
-And there are a number of reasons to consider buying a squat rack:
+However, a squat rack is used for much more than squats, and there are a number of reasons to consider buying a squat rack:

 Safety

 Above all, my favorite thing about quality squat racks is that they help make exercise safe.
-When lifters are moving hundreds of pounds, whether they are new or veterans, it’s imperative to be safe.
-Doing bench press or squats alone could leave you in a bad spot if you fail a lift.
+Whether you’re a new or veteran lifter, it’s imperative to be safe when moving hundreds of pounds.
+Doing bench presses or squats alone could leave you in a bad spot if you fail a lift.
 A squat rack with safety bars keeps the weight from crushing you—literally.

 Versatility

-It’s called a squat rack, but you can perform a large number of exercises just with the uprights and J-hooks: front squats, back squats, overhead squats, overhead presses, bench press, weighted good mornings, just to name a few.
+It’s called a squat rack, but you can perform a large number of exercises just with the uprights and J-hooks: front squats, back squats, overhead squats, overhead presses, bench presses, and weighted good mornings, just to name a few.

 Man in a room with several racks bench pressing from the Giant Garage Gym Power Rack 2.0